-There are two backcountry ski systems you can use: System 1: Alpine Touring skis are essentially downhill skis with a special touring binding, which allows the heel to lift while going uphill or across the flats and then locks down to become a regular downhill style ski binding.
-We recommend this system to anyone with a background of downhill skiing who is not already an advanced telemark skier.
-System 2: Telemark skis.
-These should only be used for this program if you are at least an advanced-intermediate telemark skier with some backcountry experience.
-This system is more complicated and less forgiving than the other.
+Alpine Touring skis are essentially downhill skis with a special touring binding, which allows the heel to lift while going uphill or across the flats and then locks down to become a regular downhill style ski binding.
+We recommend this system to anyone with a background in downhill skiing.

 Both types of gear can be rented in Canmore or Calgary before the course.
 We recommend reserving your equipment in advance.

 - Skis with alpine touring bindings We recommend a short wide ski designed for powder.
 Please see note under rental information if you are renting ski equipment.